 You can see the overall shape as your trailer ramp comes together.

-Tip, where you place the cross members are also important, especially if you are planning on loading up your ramp heavy machinery or plant.
+Tip, where you place the cross members are also important, especially when you’re planning on loading up your ramp heavy machinery or plant.

 Plan to roll up your machinery centered over your ramp for maximum stability when loading.